Trader post scandal: Belknap appointed Secretary of War

 A native of New York, and Iowa attorney, William W. Belknap entered the American Civil War in 1861 fighting for the Union.
 Belknap, having efficiently served at Shiloh and Atlanta, was appointed major general by the end of the war.
 Belknap was known for serving coolly under pressure at Shiloh and for bravely attacking a Confederate breastwork at Atlanta.
 At the war's end in 1865, Belknap retired from the military and was appointed internal revenue collector in Keokuk; having served until 1869.
 After Secretary of War John A. Rawlins died in 1869, President Ulysses S. Grant appointed Belknap to head the War Department.
 Grant believed Belknap had served with honor and deserved a cabinet position.

 Tradership monopolies established

 At the beginning of the war, Union soldiers began purchasing supplies from private vendors known as "sutlers".
-These sutlers set up tradership posts inside U.S. Army forts and were chosen by the regimental officers to do business.
-This policy changed in 1870, when Secretary of War Belknap lobbied Congress to pass a law vesting sole authority in the War Department to license and choose sutlers at Western military forts.
+These sutlers set up trading posts inside U.S. Army forts and were chosen by the regimental officers to do business.
+This policy changed in 1870 when Secretary of War Belknap lobbied Congress to pass a law vesting sole authority in the War Department to license and choose sutlers at Western military forts.
 The authority previously granted to U.S. Army regimental officers, at the individual forts, was revoked.
 Both U.S. Army soldiers and Indians shopped and bought supplies at these traderships.
 These traderships controlled by Sec.
-Belknap became lucrative monopolies and considered profitable investments during the 1870s.
+Belknap became lucrative monopolies and were considered profitable investments during the 1870s.